-Our Fee Protection Service is designed to provide our clients with protection against the fees arising from professional representation during such a review or enquiry.
-If you are chosen for review we will be able to:
+Against this heightened risk, our Fee Protection Service is designed to provide our clients with protection against the fees arising from professional representation during such an enquiry.
+If you are chosen for review, we will be able to:

 - Respond to HMRC on your behalf.